GoJS API

 • Assign final property values for a TreeVertex.

 This method is commonly overridden in order to provide tree layout properties for particular nodes.
 This method is called after values have been inherited from other TreeVertexes, so you can examine and modify the values of related tree nodes.
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 However, when TreeVertex.alignment is TreeAlignment.BusBranching, changing the TreeVertex.sorting or TreeVertex.comparer properties in this method will have no effect.